alleyinteractive/irving/CONTRIBUTING.md

 ### Publishing

-**Important:** Before publishing a release, you will need to authenticate your machine to use the `alleyops` npm account by running `npm adduser` and following the prompts.
-Credentials for the account can be found in the Alley Leads 1Password vault.

 * `npm run prerelease:canary` - publish a prerelease to npm.
 This will use the npm `@canary` tag using the `-alpha` prerelease identifier.
 Publish to the `@canary` tag from the `master` branch after doing a CR/PR from your feature branch.
 Because this is the alpha tag, don't worry about publishing something broken.
 * `npm run prerelease:beta` - publish a prerelease to both git and npm.
 This will use the npm `@beta` tag using the `-beta` prerelease identifier.
 Publishes to the `@beta` tag don't need to be 100% stable, but should indicate all the major feature development for a release is finished and you're ready to start adding some polish.
 Beta releases should be made from a `release/*` branch.
 * `npm run prerelease:rc` - publish a release candidate to both git and npm.
 This will use the npm `@rc` tag using the `-rc` prerelease identifier.
 Publishes to the `@rc` tag should be considered stable.
 This is the last check before publishing a new, stable release.
 Ideally, multiple folks at Alley should install and try out this code before a stable release.
 Release candidates should be made from a `release/*` branch.